Leopoldthecoder/doctor-jones/README_EN.md

 * Replacing quotation marks `“”` `‘’` with `「」` `『』`
 * Replacing fullwidth brackets around numbers with halfwidth ones

-Note that these formats only take effects on texts with at least one Chinese character.
+Note that these formats only take effects on texts with at least one Chinese character or one full-width mark.
 And all the above formats can be turned off using options.

 ### Installation